Message Replay Configuration

 Live messages received with a replaying endpoint as a destination undergo all the usual checks against the replaying endpoint as it would do if it wasn't replaying.
 Once all the checks have passed, the message isn't spooled to the endpoint, but is spooled to the replay log - it will be replayed later once the replay catches up to the message.

-A message that gets nacked to the publisher doesn't get logged to the replay log.
+A message that gets rejected (NACK'ed) to the publisher doesn't get logged to the replay log.

 Replaying to Exclusive Queues

-Replaying to any exclusive queue whose active consumer is using an egress selector to filter messages isn't recommended, because if an egress selector is used, and it causes replayed messages to stay indefinitely on a replaying endpoint, the replay won't complete.
+Replaying to any exclusive queue whose active consumer is using an egress selector to filter messages is not recommended.
+If an egress selector is used, and it causes replayed messages to stay indefinitely on a replaying endpoint, the replay won't complete.

-Initiating a replay to a temporary topic endpoint or temporary queue is not supported in versions earlier than 10.0.0.
-In version 10.0.0+ you can replay to a temporary topic endpoint, or temporary queue provided that you configure the event broker appropriately.
+In event broker version 10.0.0 and later, you can replay to a temporary topic endpoint or temporary queue provided that you configure the event broker appropriately.
 For more information, see Enable Replay on Temporary Queues.

 Replay States